 First, you’ll slice the eggplant (or Aubergine as it’s called in other parts of the world) and coat with olive oil and salt and pepper.
 You’ll roast them in the oven for about 30 min, until they are completely soft and golden brown.

 The diva of this recipe is the black garlic yogurt sauce.
 Just a few ingredients and a few minutes processing time will transform the roasted eggplant from really good to out of this world!.
 I didn’t have any trouble finding black garlic, it was readily available at my local Asian market.
 It’s worth sourcing out!
-If your local stores don’t carry black garlic you can order it from Amazon or from Ottolenghi’s online store.
+If your local stores don’t carry black garlic you can order it from Amazon.

 The black garlic yogurt sauce is made in a food processor or blender by combing the black garlic with yogurt, salt and pepper and lemon juice.
 Don’t be alarmed by the amount of black garlic this recipe calls for ( 8 large cloves or 16 small cloves) black garlic is so mild and deliciously earthy.